foleykyle01/e-ink-pregnancy-tracker/SETUP.md

 **That's it!** The tracker is now running and will:
 - Start automatically when the Pi boots
-- Check for updates every hour
+- Check for updates every 30 minutes
-- Apply changes automatically
+- Apply changes and restart automatically
 - Keep running 24/7

 ## Using the Tracker